jahmaicaone/jahmaica0ne/README.md

 The role of the Worldwide Web Services [WWSWEB] Web team is to:

-To Support Decisions Of The Leadership
+To Support Decisions Of The Leadership.

-Submit Web DevOps Contributions
+Submit Web DevOps Contributions.

-Define The WWSWEB Roadmap
+Define The WWSWEB Roadmap.

-Review And Approve WWSWEB Specifications
+Review And Approve WWSWEB Specifications.

-Vote For New WWSWEB Functionalities
+Vote For New WWSWEB Functionalities.

-Approve Changes To WWSWEB Core Operations
+Approve Changes To WWSWEB Core Operations.

-Liaise With Industry Stakeholders
+Liaise With Industry Stakeholders.

-Liaise With The Merchant World
+Liaise With The Merchant World.

 As the project progresses, more structure will to fall into place where a Project Management Committee takes over many of the admin and technical decision making functions within the project.
 The project will also have a barebone WWSWEB Foundation to handle financial contribution and corporate level agreements for the Worldwide Web Services [WWSWEB] and associated parties.